-The chart at left illustrates the Top 10 aircraft noise events ranked by maximum noise level (Lmax) as measured at SYV-3 in the 1st Quarter of 2022.
+The chart at left illustrates the Top 10 aircraft noise events ranked by maximum noise level (Lmax) as measured at SYV-3 in the 1st Quarter of 2023.
 Below each bar is the date of the event and the four-letter ICAO aircraft code of the aircraft type involved.

+Events with no aircraft type denote that an aircraft type was not identified in the FAA data.
 The charts below illustrate the relationship between aircraft and community noise and their contribution to the total noise environment measured by the noise monitoring terminal SYV-3 in Community Center Park.